mmccoy-01/bioluminescent_imaging_experimental_template/README.md

 Here is the folder hierarchy:

 - **experiment_name/**
-  - *experiment_name.md*: Markdown file for all experimental documentation
-  - *experiment_name.Rmd*: R Markdown file for knitting experimental documentation into HTML
+  - *experiment_name.Rmd*: R Markdown file for knitting experimental documentation into a flexdashboard with shiny app and plotly configuration
-  - *experiment_name.html*: HTML file for user-friendly rendering of experimental documentation
+  - *README.md*: Dcoumentation and support file for understanding folder hierarchy
   - **data/**
     - **imaging/**
       - **processed/**